automationbroker/apb/docs/developers.md

 ## Working with Common Resources

-Below is a list of common resources that are created when developing Service Bundles.
+Below is a list of common resources that are created when developing APBs.
 Please see the [Ansible Kubernetes Module](https://github.com/ansible/ansible-kubernetes-modules/tree/master/library) for a full list of available resource modules.

 ### Service

 The following is a sample ansible task to create a service named `hello-world`.
-It is worth noting that the `namespace` variable in a Service Bundle will be provided by the Ansible Service Broker when launched from the WebUI.
+It is worth noting that the `namespace` variable in a APB will be provided by the Ansible Service Broker when launched from the WebUI.

 * Provision